 Guide to the Scottish Highlands

 If breathtaking beauty, dramatic history, rich culture and cool people are your cup of tea, then check out this Scottish Highlands itinerary.
 Our guide takes you from Newtonmore to Inverness, circling up and across to Durness in the northwest corner of the country, then down to Ullapool.
-Then we take you over to the Outer Hebrides and the island of Harris.
-Next, we bring you further south to the Inner Hebrides and Isles of Skye, Mull and Iona.
 Our tour ends in style at Inveraray Castle.

 From a cultural perspective, historically the difference between the Highlands and the Lowlands is language.
 Scottish Gaelic was and is spoken in the Highlands.
 At the beginning of the late Middle Ages, the Lowlands adopted the Scots language, an ancient version of English that is Germanic in origin.

 Another distinguishing feature of the Scottish Highlands is its clan social structure.
 Clan kinship group has long been associated with the Highlands.
 Clans are not literally all flesh-and-blood relatives but people bound together by territory and allegiances.